Pain management for cancer patients

 Non-steroidal anti-inflammatory drugs (NSAIDs) or opioid drugs are prescribed to the patients depending on the severity of their pain.

 Treatment methods like percutaneous cementoplasty, vertebroplasty, and kyphoplasty are performed by the surgeons to fill the gaps in the bones which have been destroyed by cancer.
-A particular type of cement is either directly applied or injected in the damaged bone areas for this purpose.
+A particular type of cement is either directly applied or injected into the damaged bone areas for this purpose.

 Therapies could help relieve the patient from stress and anxiety caused due to a constant feeling of pain.
 Done under well trained and experienced therapists, below therapies, prove to be helpful to patients.